The Oxford Union’s Standing Committee spent £291,791 in the 2016 financial year, Cherwell can reveal.

 When approached for clarification on the figure, the Union stressed the costs of paid staff to make and serve the dinners, as well as the expense on table cloths and other items.

 One member, who was invited to an exclusive Union dinner, told Cherwell: “The dinner was three courses of high-quality food.
 Costs will have been driven up by the large amount of free alcohol available – both white and red wine, with port at the end.
 It felt a bit like an exclusive club.”

 There has also been a rise in ‘food and stationery’ expenditure by the Committee.
 While in 2013 this was £5,025, by 2016 it rose to £8,222.

-An £8 per day food budget, for Union staff working a full vacation day, was a major contributor.
+Cherwell understands that an £8 per day food budget for Union committee members working a full vacation day was a major contributor.
 A £120 breakfast budget in the Easter and Christmas holidays, rising to £200 over the summer, were further significant expenses within the category.

-While these figures shed some light on the Union’s finances, the accounts Cherwell were shown do not include what is commonly accepted as full records of expenditure – despite this seemingly being permitted to all members by the Union’s own finance regulations.
+While these figures shed some light on the Union’s finances, the accounts seen by Cherwell do not include what is commonly accepted as full records of expenditure – despite this being permitted to all members by the Union’s own financial regulations.

 The Society’s rules state that “all income and expenditure records will be available for inspection by any member by appointment with the President”.

 Despite making an appointment with President Chris Zabilowicz in advance, the Bursar Lindsey Warne refused to let Cherwell staff see receipts, not believing these to constitute part of the expenditure records.
 This interpretation was later confirmed by Zabilowicz.